Student activism: Iran

 In June 2003, several thousand students took to the streets of Tehran in anti-government protests sparked by government plans to privatise some universities.

 In the May 2005 Iranian presidential election, Iran's largest student organization, The Office to Consolidate Unity, advocated a voting boycott.
 After the election of President Mahmoud Ahmadinejad, student protests against the government has continued.
 In May 2006, up to 40 police officers were injured in clashes with demonstrating students in Tehran.
 At the same time, the Iranian government has called for student action in line with its own political agenda.
 In 2006, President Ahmadinejad urged students to organize campaigns to demand that liberal and secular university teachers be removed.

 In 2009, after the disputed presidential election, a series of student protests broke out, which became known as the Iranian Green Movement.
 The violent measures used by the Iranian government to suppress these protests have been the subject of widespread international condemnation.
 As a consequence of hash repression, "the student movement entered a period of silence during Ahmadinejad's second term (2009–2013)".

-During the first term of Hassan Rouhani in office (2013-2017) several groups endeavored to revive the student movement through rebuilding student organizations.
+During the first term of Hassan Rouhani in office (2013–2017) several groups endeavored to revive the student movement through rebuilding student organizations.

 After Mahsa Amini died on September 16, 2022, massive nationwide protests erupted throughout Iran, with schoolgirls playing a historically central role.
+In late 2025, a new wave of protests began, following the severe economic crisis within Iran.
+The protests that began in Tehran soon spread out to other cities like: Kermanshah, Shiraz, and Yazd.

 Ireland

-On the 3rd of May 2024 pro-Palestinian protesters set up dozens of tents in Fellows’ Square, similar to actions in the US, Europe and India in response to Israel’s war against Hamas in Gaza.
+On 3 May 2024 pro-Palestinian protesters set up dozens of tents in Fellows’ Square, similar to actions in the United States, Europe and India in response to Israel’s war against Hamas in Gaza.
 These protests were led by the student union from Trinity College Dublin.
 The encampment ended after five days.
 During the encampment, the Book of Kells exhibition was blocked.
 After the protest Trinity College pledged to divest from Israeli companies.